Easy Ratatouille Recipe

 Easy Ratatouille Recipe and Ingredients

-Heat the Olive Oil on a large saute pan .
-Add the Onion and Garlic.
+- Heat the olive oil in a large saute pan over medium heat.
+Add the onion and garlic.
 Stir and cook until lightly caramelized.
 Add the roasted vegetables to the pan and continue to cook for about 5 minutes.

 Adopted from Emeril Lagasse and Epicurious